 - Supreme Court

-Paper documents are located on the second floor of the library.
-Microfiche items are shelved in the microforms room on the first floor.
-The documents collection is arranged according to the Superintendent of Documents classification numbering system which is referred to as SuDoc.
-Frequently used and helpful reference items are shelved in the Reference Collection.
-Currently, about 95% of the collection is included in HillSearch.
-The links listed on the left side menu can be used as a starting point to assist you in locating documents on the Web.
-Some documents are in PDF (Portable Document Format) and need to be viewed with Adobe Acrobat software which is available for free at the Adobe web site.
+The paper documents are located on the second floor of the library arranged according to the Superintendent of Documents classification numbering system called SuDoc.
+Many of these documents are available in electronic format.as PDFs (Portable Document Format) and need to be viewed with Adobe Acrobat software which is available for free at the Adobe web site.